castai/helm-charts/charts/castai-spot-handler/README.md

 # castai-spot-handler

-Spot Handler is the component responsible for scheduled events monitoring and delivering them to the central platform,
+Spot Handler is the component responsible for scheduled events monitoring and delivering them to the central platform.

 ## Values